-To evaluate the efficiency of the proposed methods and existing neural network models, this section utilizes CPU time, GPU time, memory usage (denoted as Mem), number of parameters (denoted as Params), MAdds [6] and time complexity as criteria.
+To evaluate the efficiency of the proposed methods and existing neural-network models, this section utilizes CPU time, GPU time, memory usage (denoted as Mem), number of parameters (denoted as Params), MAdds [6], and time complexity as criteria.
 CPU time is computed using a single CPU thread while GPU time is measured with a single GPU.
 Batch size is set as 1 for all neural models.
-Time cost by file input/output is not included but time-consuming preprocessings such as computing prior maps and superpixel segmentation are taken into accounts.
+Time cost by file input/output is not included but time-consuming preprocessings, such as computing prior maps and superpixel segmentation are taken into accounts.
 Each model sequentially infers 50 randomly selected images from HKU-IS.
 The peak memory cost during inference is logged as the memory usage.
 Params is the number of learnable parameters in a neural model and it determines the disk space consumed.
-MAdds is the number of multiplications and additions, calculated by setting the input size of each method as its default size.
-Time complexity denoted as 'Complexity' in TABLE III is the number of multiplications and additions with respect to input size that is viewed as variables H and W.
+MAdds is the number of MAdds, calculated by setting the input size of each method as its default size.
+Time